ecschoye/idatt2502-project/README.md

 #### Neptun
 An .env file is required to use Neptun for logging the training of a model.
+This must be put inside the src folder.
 Example of the contents needed for Neptun:
 ```bash
 NEPTUNE_API_TOKEN="YOUR_API_KEY"